Student seeks changes at U-Michigan after sexual misconduct - WHIZ News

 “Sadly, the decades-long Anderson debacle was not a one-off for the U of M culture. … After Anderson left campus, U of M did not adequately reform its culture,” the lawsuit filed in Detroit federal court states.

-The university said it hasn’t been served yet with the lawsuit.
-It has acknowledged “failings” by officials in the Philbert matter and recognized widespread harm caused by Anderson.
+The university has acknowledged “failings” by officials in the Philbert matter and recognized widespread harm caused by Anderson.
+But it said there’s no basis for the lawsuit, noting that Anderson stopped working in 2003.

+“The university has adopted dozens of policies and practices designed to protect student health and safety,” spokeswoman Kim Broekhuizen said, including sexual misconduct training for all employees and providing chaperones for sensitive medical exams.

+“Many members of our community are now a part of the formal effort to improve the culture of the institution even further as it relates to sexual and gender-based misconduct,” Broekhuizen said.

 Annika Martin, an attorney who helped craft reforms after a sexual abuse scandal involving a doctor at the University of Southern California, is on the legal team suing the University of Michigan.